OmarMiniesy/Notes/Regular Expressions/Groups.md

 ### General Notes

+Sometimes, we need to simplify matters in [[Regular Expressions]] by creating groups to hold information in a single unit, similar to mathematics.

 We can group some expressions, and then use these groups as references, or to extract information.
 - This is done using the parenthesis `()`.